1 Chronicles 17 — When God flips your plans into something bigger

 What more can David even say to you?
 You've honored your servant — and you know me completely.
 For your servant's sake, Lord, and because of your own heart, you've done all of this — making all these incredible things known."

-There's something disarming about watching the most powerful man in Israel sit down and essentially say: "I have no idea why you chose me."
+There's something disarming about watching a king at the height of his power sit down and essentially say: "I have no idea why you chose me."
 No posturing.
 No negotiation.
 No "well, I have been pretty faithful, so..."
 Just genuine awe.
 David understood something that a lot of successful people miss — everything good in his life was a gift, not an achievement.

 You made Israel your people forever.
 And you, Lord, became their God."